Back to basics, and beyond: automakers seek to counter China slowdown

 Dealers are also taught how to maximize the use of each car repair bay, and ensure that all customers pay for work done.

 Training and increased after-sales revenue alone are unlikely to offset the sales slowdown.
-Volkswagen (VOWG_p.DE) and its luxury brand Audi (NSUG.DE), for example, are scaling back production and making other cuts.
+Volkswagen and its luxury brand Audi, for example, are scaling back production and making other cuts.

 Many dealers in what is still a relatively young Chinese autos industry are untried in after-sales.
 "It's an area in China that, to be frank, they're not very good at," the dealer executive said.